-Data from Pharmawand - Curated by Marshall Pearce - Date added 13 July 2017
+Data from Pharmawand - Curated by EPG Health - Date added 13 July 2017

 Amgen announced that the FDA has approved the supplemental Biologics License Application (sBLA) for Blincyto (blinatumomab) to include overall survival (OS) data from the Phase III TOWER study in the treatment of patients with Philadelphia chromosome-positive (Ph+) relapsed or refractory B-cell precursor acute lymphoblastic leukemia (ALL).
 The approval converts Blincyto's accelerated approval to a full approval.
 The sBLA approval also included data from the Phase II ALCANTARA study supporting the treatment of patients with Philadelphia chromosome-positive (Ph+) relapsed or refractory B-cell precursor acute lymphoblastic leukemia (ALL).